fsmv/daemon/README.md

    domain name (via reverse proxy)
  - 🧑‍💻 Read the logs of each server streaming real time to the dashboard which also lets you reload the config file and restart servers
- - 🔛 Launch backend servers isolated in a chroot as unprivileged users, configured in a simple [textproto](https://developers.google.com/protocol-buffers/docs/text-format-spec) file
+ - 🔛 Launch backend servers isolated in a minimal chroot as unprivileged users, configured in a simple [textproto](https://developers.google.com/protocol-buffers/docs/text-format-spec) file